kaysalawu/azure-network-terraform/2-virtual-wan/1-virtual-wan-single-hub/README.md

 ```
 The `hostname` and `local-ip` indicate the server running the application - in this case `Spoke3` virtual machine.
 The `remote-ip` (as seen by the web application) is an IP address in the Private Link Service NAT subnet.

-Repeat steps 1-4 for all other virtual machine.
+Repeat steps 1-4 for all other virtual machines.

 ### 5. Virtual WAN Routes